fluxninja/aperture/docs/content/get-started/blueprints.md

 [jb]: https://github.com/jsonnet-bundler/jsonnet-bundler
 [go-jsonnet]: https://github.com/google/go-jsonnet

-## Generating JSON Grafana Dashboards and Aperture Policies
+## Generating Aperture Policies and Grafana Dashboards

 The simplest way to use the blueprints repository is to render blueprints into JSON policy and dashboard files.